rubentrancoso/mailserver-quicksetup/README.md

 For this server template, Webmail and Authoritative DNS was removed.

-At the momment it just do not cover some few steps that I will be working on to be solved.

 ### Status from current version

-Octobeer-2-2017
+October-3-2017
-- All the installation process is working, except that you need to manually update DNS/DKIM records.
+- All the installation process is working and the final server was tested.
-- Still not tested with port 25 opened since I'm using a randon droplet and the traffic for it is dennied by default policy on DO.

 ## How to use it